PokeNavBot/pokenav-documentation/source/moderation.md

 ##### Why would you not want to make channels immediately?

 PokeNav uses a channel and role to coordinate raids.
 This is a limited discord resource, so you may want to report many raids but delay creating channels until people need them, avoiding using a role unless it is necessary.

+#### Raid Notifications

+You can configure PokeNav to automatically tag roles when certain raid conditions are met, for example, when a tier 5 raid occurs at one of several EX gyms, or when a Jynx raid is called out.
+You do this by defining "notify rules", which are checked when someone announced a raid on your server.

+You can have up to 25 roles checked for notifications and 15 rules per role (at the time of this writing).
+You can specify multiple rules per role, and if any of them are true, the role will be mentioned.

+If the raid changes to match a rule, like when a boss is updated -- it will issue a follow up notification in the raid lobby or notification channel.
+Only the newly qualified role will be mentioned.
+A single raid will never tag the same role more than once.

+##### Example: EX Raid Notifications

+If say you have three EX gyms in your area, and you want to notify an ex-eligible role whenever a tier 5 is announced, you would run the following commands

+`$create notify-rule ex-eligible "tier: 5" "gym: Gym 1"` `$create notify-rule ex-eligible "tier: 5" "gym: Gym 2"` `$create notify-rule ex-eligible "tier: 5" "gym: Gym 3"`

+##### Example: PokeDraft

+Say you are running a PokeDraft and this weeks boss is Jynx:

+`$create notify-rule poke-draft-raid-boss "boss: Jynx"`

+Users can then subscribe to that role with `$sub poke-draft-raid-boss`.
+When a Jynx is called out or a tier 3 egg gets update to Jynx, a notification will be sent.

+When the boss rotates to a new PokeDraft boss, say Alakazam; you can clear the role:

+`$delete notify-rule poke-draft-raid-boss`
+`$create notify-rule poke-draft-raid-boss "boss: Alakazam"`

 #### Scanning Team Images